Linuswidmer/42_minishell/README.md

 # minishell

-**Recreate BASH**
+**Recreate BASH!**
-The development of bash (or the Bourne-again shell) dates back to as early as 1988 as an extension to the existing unix shells which were used by developers.
+The development of bash (or the Bourne-again shell) dates back to as early as 1988.
+It was introduced as an extension to the existing unix shells introducing many new features that enhanced software development. \
+Till this day, bash is updated and it is stil the preffered command line interface for millions of developers.
+And it is what scares most non-software affiliated people away from digging into the depths of computers.
 But not just because of its historical importancy, but also because to date many developers use bash or its successors, it is a insightful and challenging exercise to try to recreate Bash in the language that it has been decelopend: **C**.

-The goal of this project was simple: Recreate Bash!
-But in order to do so, one had to learn

 ## Learning goals
-- Comprehend and master the challenges in writing a lexer, parser, expander and executor to recreate bashs functionality
+- Getting comforatble with more advanced features of bash, like manipulating using environment variables, redirecting output, chaining of commands etc.
+- Understand thoroughly Lexer, Parser, Expander and Executor, which are core concepts not only of shells but can be found in many applications.
-- Learn to collaborate on a coding project which means to split, review and integrate code
+- Learn to collaborate on a coding project which means to split, review and integrate code.

 ## Core features
 Features of this implementation are (selected)